Oradimi/KanColle-English-Patch-KCCP/README.md

 [Showcase in images](https://imgur.com/a/oAB9f7x) (Screenshots from v3.04-3.05)

 ##### How it works
-Unlike other patching methods like MITM or POI's "My Cache" folder,\
+Unlike other patching methods like MITM, POI's "My Cache" folder or ShimakazeGo's "Cache Mode hack",\
 KCCacheProxy compares the original sprites with the sprites in sprite sheets,\
 and injects the patched resources into these sprite sheets on the fly.\
 That means patches using this method will not break after updates to the game.\